 This was the beginning of a change in my outlook toward money and my career.
 I started to recognize that I had always been a bit flaky, both to my family and my customers.
 I had a kid now, and I committed to myself that I would never again prioritize my own comfort above my family’s short- or long-term well being.
 My instincts told me that the way to accomplish this was to devote myself more to my customers and be a better consultant.

-In the past, I would always leave a contract once I could smell the project winding down.
-For the first time ever, I told myself I would stay with this contract until the bitter end, until they no longer needed me.
+In the past, I would tend to leave a contract once I could smell the project winding down.
+For this contract, I told myself I would stay until the bitter end, until they no longer needed me.
 I would only move on when the work was done.
 It helped that I was very fond of the organization and the people I was working with.
 I knew my commitment would make the transition to my next contract harder (because there might be a gap in my income), but it also made me proud.
 I started carrying myself differently, as I focused more on my customer and what I could do for them, not just what I got out of it.

 The specific role was nice, too – I was the lead architect for a fairly large project to rewrite their grants management system using .NET, SQL Server, and a specific component methodology from Herzum Software’s founder.
 There were a handful of onsite programmers as well as some offshore ones.
 I made sure everyone wrote software that conformed to project standards and that we were actually making progress toward completion.
 The project lasted 18 months, and the release was a big hit.
 The system was only just recently replaced, so it lasted about 15 years.
 Not bad.